gomorpheus/morpheus-docs/release_notes/current.rst

      - In the future, automated runs will appear for viewing or exporting in the list of reports

      .. image:: /images/releases/500/scheduleReport.png

-- .. toggle-header:: :header: Reports: **Reports UI and feature set overhauled**

-     - New report types added
-     - Landing page for Reports now lists report types with buttons to run a selected report type now or schedule one on a recurring basis
-     - Clicking into a report type lists all viewable runs of that report type, one-off runs can be executed, schedules for that report type can be viewed or deleted
-     - See Reports section of |morpheus| docs for complete feature guides

 - .. toggle-header:: :header: Roles: **Changes to User Role Permissions**